 Space Creation for Orthodontic Treatment

-A common application of IPR is to create additional space between teeth for orthodontic treatments such as braces and Invisalign.
+A common application of IPR is to create additional space between teeth for orthodontic treatments such as braces and commonly, Invisalign.
 By slightly reducing the width of the teeth, dentists can carve out room for superior alignment and positioning of the teeth.

 An Alternative to Tooth Extraction